 A. Nevada is currently in the process of awarding licenses and establishing an online poker framework for the state.
-As of August 2012, there have been no public efforts to reach out to legislators about Arizona online poker.
+There have been no public efforts to reach out to legislators about Arizona online poker.
 Intrastate poker could become interstate poker, with larger player pools and more opportunities for growth in the future, should the states decide to work together.

 Q. Wasn't UIGEA proponent Senator Jon Kyl from Arizona?